-Shir Tabac
+Shir Tabac-Agam

-Shir Tabac
+Shir Tabac-Agam

-Shir is a PhD student, researching ZnO-based carbons at the Eisenberg Lab of Electrochemistry and Energy at the Schulich Faculty of Chemistry, Technion.
+Shir is a PhD student, researching biomass-derived carbons at the Eisenberg Lab of Electrochemistry and Energy at the Schulich Faculty of Chemistry, Technion.
 She joined the lab in mid-2018 as part of a project that its goal was to explore porous carbons from sustainable biomass sources.
 She finds the fields of electrochemistry, inorganic chemistry and science communication all to be highly interesting.

+During her first 18 months at the Technion, she volunteered in a non-profit organization by adopting Chai, a service-puppy in training.
 Before starting her master's degree, she was working as a tour guide at the Technion visitors center, where she guided delegations from all around the world and told the story of the Technion.
 In February 2019, she represented the Technion at the Dean of Students US delegation.

 In March 2020, Shir began her graduate studies at the Eisenberg Lab of Electrochemistry and Energy, researching the use of ZnO-templated macroporous carbons for a variety of energy and environment applications.
+Her PhD research topic is waste-coffee-dervied carbons as electrocatalysts for direct hydrazine fuel cells and other environmental applications.

-In March 2021, Shir established the Technion branch of Prowoman organization, which helps promoting women to senior influential positions.
+In March 2021, Shir established the Technion branch of ProWoman organization, which helps promoting women to senior influential positions.
 The organization provides unique programs for outstanding and ambitious female students in more than 15 universities in Israel.

 Her dream is to make the world a better place simply by doing good – whether it is by researching sustainable and renewable fuel sources, or by making science accessible and interesting, especially for young women.